The best way to travel around town in Cambodia is by tuk tuk. These tips will help you negotiate the price, stay safe, and get to your destination.

-Up-to-date prices (for Phnom Penh): Everyone pays different rates (some people seem to be able to negotiate lower rates and others seem to always pay more) but here are some tips to get you started.
+Prices (for Phnom Penh): Everyone pays different rates (some people seem to be able to negotiate lower rates and others seem to always pay more) but here are some tips to get you started.
 Prices never go below $1.
 A trip that’s up to 5 minutes is usually about 4,000-6,000 riel ($1 – $1.50).
 Across town is usually $3 and anything in between a short trip and an across town trip is $1.50 to $2.
-From almost anywhere in Phnom Penh to the airport should be $5 or $6.
+From almost anywhere in Phnom Penh to the airport should be $6, but it can be gotten for $5 if there’s not a lot of traffic.
 If you make your driver wait for you or he helps you carry your groceries upstairs, pay a bit extra (depending on how high up you live!)
 Also expect to pay slightly more at night and you will always pay more the more people you have.
 A trip that will cost $1.50 for 1 person will be $2 for 2-3 people and even more if you have 4.
 It’s important to remember that prices have gone up recently (as of 2014) because Cambodia has experienced inflation and rising gas prices.
 Do not expect to pay the same rates you paid five years ago.

 Here are some example rates for one passenger during the day based on negotiating in advance (move upwards for multiple passengers, after dark, etc):